 • Designed by Moreau Kusunoki and Genton

-• Two heritage buildings demolished to make way for construction
+• Two heritage buildings demolished ahead of construction

 • The project will include 60 creative residential studios

-Construction at Lang Walker's $3.2 billion Parramatta Square precinct, one of the largest urban renewal projects in the country, is well under way with the project due for completion in 2022.
+Construction at Lang Walker’s $3.2bn Parramatta Square precinct, one of the largest urban renewal projects in the country, is well under way with the project due for completion in 2022.